nuagex/nuagex-labs/0800-VNS-IPANEMA_WAN_OPT/README.md

 > Note, the automated lab configuration does not create Ipanema appliances in the SALSA application, a user needs to manually create them and define the services after running the CATS scripts.

+## 3.3 Configuration stages
+The automatic configuration created for this lab completes with the VNFs created and started and the redirection rules configured to direct the traffic through the VNFs.
+While its beneficial to have an end-to-end automation for a quick validation or testing, its is _too complete_ for the demonstration purposes.

+In a demo it is usually desired to go live through the VNF life cycle management and redirection rules creation processes.
+With this need in mind the lab automation contains tags that a user can leverage to stop configuration at a certain time.
+The following tags are available:

+* **`vnf_config`**
+  this tag is applied to every step that is specific to the VNF configuration.
+Thus if a user wants to demonstrate the integration by doing all the VNF configuration themselves, then they should exclude this tag from the execution by supplying `-e vnf_config` string to the list of `nuagepartnerprogram/cats:5.3.2` command flags.
+  This tag is applied to every file in the [vnf_config](./cats/02_vnf_config) directory, thus every action there would be excluded once this tag is used.

 # 4 Branch PCs
 Branch-PCs are emulating branch clients and are Centos7 VMs with Gnome desktop.
 SSH access to these machines is available via jumpbox VM (i.e. `ssh centos@10.0.0.101`, where `10.0.0.101` is the Branch-PC management address)